miklevin/MikeLev.in/_posts/2024-10-30-its-about-delighting-customers.md

 Okay, this is good.
 I can fall in love with this.
 Do right by the clients.
 Make the game we're playing super ultra clear.
 Human attention is the most finite resource.
-There's only so many people *"searching"* or *"seeking"* or *"consuming"* data, information or media whatever you want to call all these things.
+There's only so many people *"searching*"or"*seeking"* or *"consuming"* data, information or media whatever you want to call all these things.
 No matter how things change, there's only x-amount of human attention being divvied out over y-objects of attention, and our clients are trying to